RageLeague/GriftlandsExpanded/README.md

 Official guide [here](https://forums.kleientertainment.com/forums/topic/116914-early-mod-support/).

 1. Go to "[user]/AppData/Roaming/Klei/Griftlands/" (it should contain save folder, log.txt and other game-generated files)
+2. Open the folder consisting of random alphanumeric characters (it will look something like this: "72619hh2dd464m811a1b0e3a6v95j0ed")
-2. Create a new folder called "mods"
+3. Create a new folder called "mods"
-3. Transfer "GriftlandsExpanded-master" folder in there
+4. Unzip "GriftlandsExpanded-master" folder into "mods" folder
-4. Start a new run and have fun
+5. Start a new run and have fun

+If it doesn't work, put the "mods" folder directly into "[user]/AppData/Roaming/Klei/Griftlands/"

 ## Compatibility